TheBigRoomXXL/tinyfeed/README.md

   multiple feeds   cat feeds.txt | tinyfeed > index.html

 Flags:
-  -i, ----images             Add this flag to load images in summaries -d, --description string   Add a description after the name of your page -h, --help                 help for tinyfeed
+  -i, --images               Add this flag to load images in summaries -d, --description string   Add a description after the name of your page -h, --help                 help for tinyfeed
   -l, --limit int            How many articles will be included (default 50)